 CURRENT CONDITION AND TOILET INFORMATION

-Denes Oval
+Denes Oval Toilet

 There is a single toilet not attached to dressing rooms which is tucked around the rear of the building.
 It is a single cubicle which is rather basic.
-Opposite is another toilet which was previously an urinal toilet.
+Opposite is another toilet which was previously a urinal toilet.
 The old urinal lays outside and the plumbing has been stopped off but not removed.
 There is no door to this space and there is a pipe which has been capped rather than removed which needs to be dealt with.
+This toilet, along with those in Sparrow’s Nest, Belle Vue and the Triangle, is within the HAZ boundary and a conservation area.

 1.Unisex wash basin 2.
 Unisex toilet 3.
 Unisex DDA 4.
 Capped pipe in